PATRICK KOVARIK/Getty Images

 Poker is viewed by many as a game rather than a sport, although poker tournaments have shown up on sports cable channels.
 However you characterize it, poker's popularity is growing.
 It's a particular favorite of online players.

-States are still allowed, however, to set their own online gambling laws.
+Three states still set their own online gambling laws.
 So far Nevada, New Jersey and Delaware have officially legalized online gambling, including poker playing.

-The reason for this shift at state and federal levels?
-Once again, it's money.
-Dr. Kahlil Philander of the University of Nevada Las Vegas has researched the U.S. online poker market and says it could be worth more than $2 billion a year.
+The reason for this tug of war at state and federal levels?
+Money plays a big role.
+Dr. Kahlil Philander of the University of Nevada Las Vegas has researched the U.S. online poker market and says it could be worth more than $2 billion a year, while another trade organization expects revenues from all forms of online gambling to hit $4 billion by 2020.